19hours/sg-statutes/Acts/Town Councils Act.md

 “charges” means the conservancy and service charges levied by a Town Council under section 39;

-“commercial property” means any building or premises vested in or belonging to the Board or any part of the building or premises which is permitted to be used pursuant to the Planning Act (Cap.
-232) or any other written law wholly or partly as a shop, office, creche, public hall, a residential institution providing accommodation or care to persons in need of care, or an institution providing education or instruction or which is lawfully so used, and includes any market or food centre of the Board but does not include such property as may be prescribed;
+“commercial property” means any building or premises vested in or belonging to the Board (or part of such building or premises) which is permitted under the Planning Act (Cap.
+232) to be used wholly or partly as —

+(a) a market, food centre, confectionery, bakery, restaurant or bar, or an eating house;

+(b) an office or a place of business and for conducting administrative work;

+(c) a shop or premises for the carrying on of any trade or business where the primary purpose is the sale of goods by retail or the provision of services;

+Examples

+A furniture shop, department store, supermarket, dispensary, medical clinic, dental clinic, beauty salon, ticket agency, travel agency, laundry shop, dry cleaner’s shop, pet shop, video games arcade, computer gaming centre, billiard saloon, bowling alley, bank or multimedia kiosk, or an automated teller machine.

+(d) a place —

+(i) for the care or education, or care and education, of children below 7 years of age; or

+(ii) at which 5 or more school-going children who are 7 years of age or older but below 14 years of age are habitually received for the purposes of care and supervision before or after school hours;

+(e) premises —

+(i) for the reception, lodging and care of aged or disabled persons or persons suffering or convalescing from any sickness, injury or infirmity; or

+(ii) for any type of examination of the human body or of any matter derived from the human body for the purpose of providing information for the diagnosis, prevention or treatment of any disease or for the assessment of the health of any person;

+Examples

+A hospice, convalescent home or nursing home, or a dialysis centre, cancer screening centre or medical health centre.

+(f) a kindergarten registered under section 23 of the Education Act (Cap.
+87) or an institution providing education or instruction;

+Examples

+A tuition centre, language school, computer school, music school, dance school, speech and drama school, child development centre or play school, or an art school or acting school.

+(g) a sports club, community centre, community club, family service centre or residents’ committee centre, or premises for community-based activities, and includes an office of such a club, centre or committee; or

+(h) a police post, fire station or civil defence centre,

+but excludes any property specified or described by the Minister, by order in theGazette, as not to be a commercial property for the purposes of this Act;

+[Act 17 of 2017 wef 01/05/2017]

-“common property”, in relation to any residential or commercial property in a housing estate of the Board, means so much of the land and all parts of any building of the Board as are not being comprised in the flats in the building and includes —
+“common property”, in relation to any residential or commercial property in a housing estate of the Board, means so much of the land and all parts of any building of the Board as are not being comprised in the flats in the building and, for any housing estate mentioned in section 54A(4), in respect of which a handover notice issued under section 54A is in effect, and includes —

 (a) the columns, beams, supports, external walls, roofs and storage spaces, lobbies, corridors, stairs, stairways, fire escapes, entrances and exits;